amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 You'll remain in this directory for the rest of the tutorial.

-We've uploaded a picture of a French sign to this Google Cloud Storage URL, and made it public here: `gs://aju-dev-demos-codelabs/french_sign.png`.
+We've uploaded a picture of a French sign to this Google Cloud Storage URL, and made it public: `gs://aju-dev-demos-codelabs/french_sign.png`.
 The sign looks like this:

 ![french_sign](https://storage.googleapis.com/aju-dev-demos-codelabs/french_sign.png)

 You'll use that URL to form a JSON request to analyze the photo.
-In particular, you're going to use the  [TEXT_DETECTION](https://cloud.google.com/vision/docs/ocr) feature of the Vision API.
+In particular, you're going to use the  [`TEXT_DETECTION`](https://cloud.google.com/vision/docs/ocr) feature of the Vision API.
 This will run optical character recognition (OCR) on the image to extract text.

 Bring up the `ocr-request.json` file
 `walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/ocr-request.json" "in the text editor"`.